jlmojicaperez/GluckLab/README.md

 - Download and install the PyschoPy standalone app according to [these instructions][PsychoPyDownloadInstructions].
 **These experiments were developed on PsychoPy version 2023.1.2** other versions may not be compatible.
-  MacOS and other versions of the Standalone app can be found [here][PsychoPyReleases].
+  Other versions of the Standalone app can be found [here][PsychoPyReleases].
+- MacOS users may have to give permission to PsychoPy to control their computer.
+To do this:
+  - Go to System Settings -> Privacy & Security -> Accessibility
+  - Unlock these settings using your password if necessary.
+  - Click the add button.
+  - Select the PsychoPy app in the list, then click Open.
 - Clone this repository using the following command:

 ```text